Hubert Haupt: 2000s

 In 2001, Haupt drove in the new DTM.
 There he was only able to finish in the points once with the Opel Astra V8 Coupé for the Opel Euroteam.
 That year he only took part in an endurance race once with a Porsche 911 GT3 R (type 996) for the Cirtek Motorsport team at the 24 Hours of Daytona, which he was unable to finish due to engine failure.
 The following year he drove a season in the German V8-Star and finished 20th in the overall ranking.
 In 2004, he competed in the Mini Challenge Germany for the first time and finished in eleventh place.
-From 2006 to 2008 he competed there again - but was unable to repeat his 2004 result.
+From 2006 to 2008, he competed there again - but was unable to repeat his 2004 result.
 In 2005, he competed in a Ferrari 550 GTS Maranello for the Wieth Racing team in the French GT Championship and in a Saleen S7-R for Graham Nash Motorsport in the FIA GT Championship in a few races.

 2010s

 From 2011, Haupt drove a Mercedes-Benz SLS AMG GT3 and from 2016 in the Mercedes-AMG GT3 in various racing championships and events such as the Blancpain Endurance Series, VLN Endurance Championship Nürburgring or endurance races at the Nürburgring, Spa-Francorchamps and Dubai.
 He mostly started for the Black Falcon racing team.

-In 2018, he competed in the Silver Cup class in the Blancpain GT Series together with Abdulaziz Al Faisal and Gabriele Piana, where he finished in second place.
+In 2018, Haupt competed in the Silver Cup class in the Blancpain GT Series together with Abdulaziz Al Faisal and Gabriele Piana, where he finished in second place.
 In 2020, he finished second in the Silver Cup classification of the GT World Challenge Europe Endurance Cup together with Sergey Afanasyev.